mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 Note: since Translate Toolkit checks may result in many false positives, they can be [completely disabled](users.md#user-settings).

-### Performing batch actions on strings
+## Performing batch actions on strings

-It’s possible to perform mass actions on batches of strings by clicking on the square to the left of any string in the sidebar.
-When clicked, the square will show a checkmark and the editing space will show the mass action window.
+Mass actions can be performed on multiple strings at once at once by clicking on the square to the left of any string in the sidebar.
+When clicked, the square will show a checkmark and the editing space will show the mass action panel.
+Note that mass actions are only available to users with [translator rights](users.md#user-roles).

 ![Mass action window](../../assets/images/pontoon/translate/batch_actions.png)

-After selecting a string, it’s possible to hold `SHIFT` and click on another string to select a range of strings.

-At the top-left of the mass action column, the user can return to the editing space by clicking on the `X` icon.
-To the right of the exit icon, the number of strings currently selected is displayed.
-At the top-right of the mass action window, it”s possible to select all the strings in the sidebar.
+To select a range of strings, select the first one and hold `SHIFT`, then select the last one.
+To select all strings, click `SELECT ALL` on the top-right of the mass action panel.
+The number of selected strings will appear on the top-left, next to the Exit icon.

+To return back to the default editing space, click the Exit icon on the top-left of the mass action panel.

-In the `REVIEW TRANSLATIONS` section, the user can approve suggestions or reject suggestions for all selected strings.
+In the `REVIEW TRANSLATIONS` section, the user can approve or reject suggestions for all selected strings.
 Upon clicking `APPROVE ALL` or `REMOVE ALL SUGGESTIONS`, the label of the button will be replaced with the number of affected translations.
 Note that `APPROVE ALL` accepts the latest suggestion, but doesn’t reject other suggestions if available.

-In the `REPLACE IN TRANSLATIONS` section, the user can input the text to search for, and the text to use as a replacement.
+In the `REPLACE IN TRANSLATIONS` section, the user can input the text to search for, and the text to replace it with.
 This is a basic find and replace feature that will work only on the selected strings.

-Note that mass actions are only available to users with [translator rights](users.md#user-roles).

 ## Downloading and uploading translations

 Pontoon provides the ability to download and upload translations, including terminology and translation memories.
-To access these features, click on the user icon in the top-right section of Pontoon.
+To access these features,  click on the profile icon in the top-right corner of any page.
 Note that the user must be in the translation workspace for the download/upload options to be displayed in the dropdown menu.

 ![Profile dropdown menu](../../assets/images/pontoon/translate/profile_menu.png)